 Consider that credit cards can have interest rates as high as 29% in some cases.
 By contrast, debt consolidation loans taken as secured loans against property equity are more in line with mortgage rates.
 It should be obvious that a debt consolidation loan is cheaper than continuing to pay on high interest credit cards.

-3. The ability to cut your regular spending – You might find yourself in a position in which your budget is stretched to its limits due to multiple high interest debt payments.
+Always consider the ability to cut your regular spending.
+You might find yourself in a position in which your budget is stretched to its limits due to multiple high interest debt payments.
 With a debt consolidation loan, you might be able to combine all of those other payments into a single monthly payment that costs less overall.
 This will provide some relief to your budget and help you get things back on track.

 For more information on how debt consolidation loans work, please click here.